orbitlens/blog-stellar-expert/posts/dilemma-stellar-contracts-state-expiration+partial-history-retention/index.md

 ![state-expiration-porposal.png](state-expiration-porposal.png)

-Creating permanent state entry should cost more than writing to the temporary storage, e.g. 1XLM + fee proportional to the stored data size.
+Creating permanent state entry should cost more than writing to the temporary storage, e.g. 1 XLM + fee proportional to the stored data size.
 To balance very expensive entries creation, updates to these permanent state entries should be less expensive since the user has already paid for the persistent state slot reservation.
 On the other hand, fees charged upon creation of temporary storage entry might be much lower, proportional to the desired lifetime of this entry.
 In this case, there’s no need for any additional operations and the very concept